annapods/podfic_poster2/doc/INSTALLME.md

 - foreign_key_table, the name of the table this field refers to, if applicable,
 - mandatory, TRUE if this field must be filled when the line is created in the database
 - default_value
+- editable, TRUE if the field must be editable in the application when displaying the record
 - part_of_display_name, TRUE if the field must be part of the unique identifier of the record and displayed when selecting a record
-- display_in_table, TRUE if the field must be shown in the application when displaying the table
 - display_order, the order in which to show the fields in the application

-The columns default_value, display_in_table and display_order can be edited freely.
+The columns default_value and display_order can be edited freely.
 Rows can be added.

 3 fields are automatically added to every tableID:
 - ID, the technical ID number, which is never shown to the user